-“He seemed hungry,” Ciara replied, surprised he had noticed Riordan.
+“He seemed hungry,” Fiona replied, surprised he had noticed Riordan.
 “Won’t you sit down?” she added, hoping to keep his mind off the cat.

 “Thank you,” Sean said, taking a seat.
 “I hope you feel better after the meal.”

-“I do indeed,” Ciara agreed, smiling.
-She realized his auburn hair seemed darker in the glow of the gas lamps.
+“I do indeed,” Fiona agreed, smiling.
+She realized his brown hair seemed even darker in the glow of the gas lamps.

 “What brings you to Wexford?”
 Sean asked.
 “If I’m not being too personal?”

-“I’m on my way to England to visit relatives,” Ciara replied.
+“I’m on my way to England to visit relatives,” Fiona replied.
 She wished that were true, but in fact there was no one now that her grandmother was gone.

 “Then, I’ll wish you a good evening and a safe trip,” Sean replied, following her to the door.
 He watched as she walked to the hotel, then turned and headed down the street, glancing up at the clouds covering the moon.